Black Eye Technologies

 Switching shots and changing the edit with instant updates, zero keyframes = effortless experimentation.

-From the creators of Cinemachine in Unity
+From the creators of Cinemachine for Unity

 Adam Myhill

-40 credits across 25 video game titles, DP / cinematographer on numerous feature films, a Technical Emmy, original creator of Cinemachine in Unity and Cinebot in the Frostbite engine, numerous camera and 3d streaming patents, Adam has spent his career innovating behind a virtual or real camera.
+40 credits across 25 video game titles, DP / cinematographer on numerous feature films, a Technical Emmy, original creator of Cinemachine in Unity and Cinebot in the Frostbite engine, numerous camera and 3d streaming patents, Adam Myhill has spent his career innovating behind a virtual or real camera.

 Black Eye Technologies will be the 5th camera system he’s built, going all the way back to the NBA STREET series.